mozilla-services/cjms/README.md

 ## Faster CI test runs

-If you need the CI test run to go fast for some reason, add ci-no-coverage to the commit message, and it'll shave a few minutes off the build.
+If you need the CI test run to go fast for some reason, add `ci-no-coverage` to the commit message, and it'll about 5 minutes off the build.

 # Deployment